ankihg/weather-report/README.md

 - Improve location input by allowing users to input coordinates or zip code
 - Optimize layout to react to mobile devices (Currently usable but not ideal)
 - Write units selection and city suggestions to local storage to load at future visits
-- Infrastructure in place for text internationalization process
+- Infrastructure in place for text localization process (i18n)

 ## References
 - Weather and city data is provided by [Open Weather Map](https://openweathermap.org/)